s4njk4n/XDCLibrary/README.md

 ## License

 This repository is licensed under the [MIT License](LICENSE).
-All linked articles and resources are subject to their respective authors' terms.
+All linked articles and resources are subject to the author's terms.

 ## Contact